XCSoar/XCSoar/docs/README.md

+## Permalinks

+The XCSoar app links into the documentation with short URLs that survive renamed pages: `/go/<id>`, with an anchor appended where needed (`/go/map-display#conf-waypointicons`).
+A page gets its id with `permalink:` in the frontmatter, only when the app links to it. `nuxt generate` writes the redirects to `.output/public/.htaccess` and fails on a duplicate or invalid id.
+Apache serves them as 302, so a changed target is not cached by browsers;
+the site directory needs `AllowOverride FileInfo`.
+The dev server does not redirect.

 ## Version badge and "Last updated"

 Both come from git at build time (`nuxt.config.ts`), so they are only correct in